Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

             "type": "boolean",
             "description": "A flag that indicates that a particular asset contains explicit or adult content."
         },
-        "assetProperties": {
-            "type": "object",
-            "description": "Type-specific properties of the asset that is necessary to present the asset in-game."
-        },
         "properties": {
             "type": "object",
             "description": "Arbitrary properties.
 Values may be strings, numbers, object or arrays.
-Additional data specific to the creator's game or project."
+This contains the Type-specific properties of the asset that is necessary to present the asset in-game.
+This may also feature additional data specific to the creator's game or project."
         }
     }
 }